lindig/ocaml-style/README.md

 Likewise, this guide tries to help with the small structures in programming [OCaml] upon which we can hope to build bigger ones.

+File [README.html](README.html) is a self-contained HTML page of this document and includes a table of contents.

 [OCaml]:  https://www.ocaml.org/

 ## Other Resources